alphagov/verify-frontend/README.md

 ### Additional prerequisites

-If running on OS X, you'll also need to used [homebrew](https://brew.sh/) to install this dependency:
+If running on OS X, you'll also need to use [homebrew](https://brew.sh/) to install this dependency:

 ```bash
 brew install shared-mime-info